srujankk/ngPOrtfolio/readme.md

 A Portfolio app which allows the user to enter his stocks in portfolio and see the list of stocks in his portfolio

+The serverside code just exposes REST API to add and get the entities

+/stocks GET
+would get the list of stocks added by the user / avaialble in the DB

+/stocks POST
+would add the current stock sent in the body of the post api call

 <h2>Add your stock</h2>

 Description: